intel/neural-compressor/docs/introduction.md

 ### Concise template-based yaml + few lines of code changes

 The second usage is designed for a concise yaml configuration by moving the calibration and evaluation dataloader construction from yaml to code.
-If the user model is using **ilit**-supported evaluation metrics (such as TOPK and MAP), this usage is a good choice.
+If the user model is using **lpot**-supported evaluation metrics (such as TOPK and MAP), this usage is a good choice.

-The user must provide a **dataloader**-implemented `iter` or `getitem` method and `batch_size` attribute, which usually already exists or can be easily developed in the user code. ilit also provides built-in dataloaders to support dynamic batching; the user can set up a **dataset**-implemented `iter` or `getitem` method to yield one single batch.
-The `quantization().dataloader()` takes this dataset as an input parameter to construct the ilit dataloader.
+The user must provide a **dataloader**-implemented `iter` or `getitem` method and `batch_size` attribute, which usually already exists or can be easily developed in the user code. lpot also provides built-in dataloaders to support dynamic batching; the user can set up a **dataset**-implemented `iter` or `getitem` method to yield one single batch.
+The `quantization().dataloader()` takes this dataset as an input parameter to construct the lpot dataloader.

 After that, the user specifies the fp32 `model`, the `q_dataloader` calibration dataset, and the `eval_dataloader` evaluation dataset.
 The `eval_dataloader` parameter evaluates the calibrated and quantized model; the evaluation metrics are specified in the yaml configuration file.
 The evaluation tells the tuner if the quantized model meets accuracy criteria.
 If it does not, the tuner starts a new calibration and tuning flow.
 For this usage, the `model`, `q_dataloader`, and `eval_dataloader` parameters are mandatory.